parvezs27/Tableau_Sales_Dashboards/README.md

 - Format charts
   - Remove gridlines and other unnecessary lines/borders.
   - Clean up axes and headers.
-  - Select colors and format tooltips.
+  - Select colours and format tooltips.
   - Add necessary highlights to emphasise key data points.

  ## Build the Dashboards